 Thursday, October 15 Originally, all Colorado's Next Door American Eatery locations planned to offer happy hour pricing all day on Thursday, October 15, to help viewers make it through the painful and increasingly ridiculous exercise that is what passes for democracy in 2020: the second presidential debate.
 The debate has been canceled, but Next Door is standing by its campaign pledge of half-price pitchers and $2.50 cans of beer, $5 margs, and $2.50 cheeseburgers, Nashville hot chicken sliders and chicken tacos.
 So celebrate the cancellation of that shit show with more than a few drinks.
 And if for some reason you're committed to watching two old men hurl insults and interrupt each other more than toddlers with an underdeveloped sense of impulse control, you're in luck; Next Door will offer the same deal on October 22 (the next scheduled debate) and November 3 (Election Day), regardless of the bad behavior of either candidate (and by "either," we mean "Trump").

 Friday, October 16 Everybody loves cooking with wine, but did you know you can actually add it to your food, too?
 If you're unsure how to incorporate the beverage into your cooking without burning off all the flavor compounds in the booze or you don't know your boeuf from your Bourguignon, consider attending Uncorked Kitchen's Vino Kitchen cooking class on Friday, October 16.
 From 6 to 9 p.m., the cooking school at 8171 Chester Street in Centennial will instruct you in grilling, sautéeing and baking with wine.
 You'll make sangria grilled shrimp, artichokes with white-wine garlic dip, zinfandel-marinated griled steak, red wine and pear hand pies, and more for $95 (which includes a drink that you'll be sipping straight from the glass instead of incorporating into your food).
 Sign up now on the Uncorked website.

 And mark your calendar for these upcoming food happenings....

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.